ShikharJ/GSoC-2017-Work-Report/README.md

 ## Conclusion

-I have no words to describe how grateful I am to my mentors - [Isuru Fernando](https://github.com/isuruf) and [Sumith Kulal](https://github.com/Sumith1896) - for all their support and for being extremely responsive and helpful with every one of my problems.
+I have no words to describe how grateful I am to my mentors - [Isuru](https://github.com/isuruf) and [Sumith](https://github.com/Sumith1896) - for all their support and for being extremely responsive and helpful with every one of my problems.
 Without their vote of confidence, this project would've been a lot harder and a lot less fun to do.

 I would be lucky to get to work with them further as I continue work on this project till the time `SymEngine` becomes the default core of the `SymPy` library.